heroku/kensa-create-go/README.md

 ## kensa-create-go

-A add-on template app in Go, for use with [kensa](http://github.com/heroku/kensa).
+An add-on template app in Go, for use with [kensa](http://github.com/heroku/kensa).

 ### Usage